FLSA Overtime Calculator Advisor for Nonexempt Employees

 If you are uncertain whether you or your employees are covered by the FLSA, please review the FLSA Coverage and Employment Status Advisor.
 You may also want to review a brief explanation of what the FLSA requires and what the FLSA does NOT require.

-The FLSA Overtime Calculator Advisor is one of a series of elaws (Employment Laws Assistance for Workers and Small Businesses) Advisors developed by the U.S. Department of Labor (DOL) to help employers and employees understand their rights and responsibilities under Federal employment laws.
+The FLSA Overtime Calculator Advisor is one of a series of elaws (Employment Laws Assistance for Workers and Small Businesses) Advisors developed by the Labor Department to help employers and employees understand their rights and responsibilities under Federal employment laws.
 To view the entire list of elaws Advisors please visit the elaws website.
-To learn more about DOL's efforts to promote and achieve compliance with labor standards in place to protect and enhance the welfare of the nation's workforce, visit the Wage and Hour Division (WHD) website.
+To learn more about the Labor Department’s efforts to promote and achieve compliance with labor standards in place to protect and enhance the welfare of the nation's workforce, visit the Wage and Hour Division website.